osxi/osxi.github.io/_posts/2015-09-26-creating-meteor-packages.markdown

 });
 {% endhighlight %}

+Now, it is possible to call something like `ComplicatedMath.addOne(0)` from the Meteor app on both the server and the client.

 ### After Action Review

 This article only covered a handful of the various capabilities and use cases for Meteor packages.
 See the Further Reading section for links ot more resources on developing Meteor packages.